firelit/firelit-library/README.md

 ### HttpRequest

-A class to manage new HTTP requests to external web services and websites.
+*TODO:* A class to manage new HTTP requests to external web services and websites.
+Comming soon...

 ### LogEntry